vanillabp/blueprint-workflowmodule-springboot-standalone/CAMUNDA8.md

 ![VanillaBP](readme/vanillabp-headline.png)

-# Camunda 8 Adapter standalone blueprint
+# Running standalone blueprint using Camunda 8

+These are a set of minimal instructions.
+Read more in the  [Camunda 8 Docs](https://docs.camunda.io/)

 ## Setup Instructions